ricdikulous/immutable-unreal-game-lessons/lessons/05-retrieve-player-data-with-immutable-passport/README.md

 1. Update the game instance to store player details.
 2. Enhance the login widget to retrieve player data.
 3. Update the profile widget to display the retrieved data.
-4. Test the changes and ensure the data is displayed correctly.

 ## Prerequisites
 Before starting this lesson, make sure you have completed the previous lesson: [Log the Player in with the Immutable Passport](../04-log-the-player-in-with-the-immutable-passport/README.md).
 In the last lesson, we implemented player login functionality using Immutable Passport, enabling players to log in to the game securely.